Kings Dominion: Paramount era (1993–2006)

 Kings Dominion continued its growth when it became part of Paramount Parks in 1993 and switched its name to Paramount's Kings Dominion.
 New attractions and areas of the park themed to Paramount's television shows and films appeared at the park almost every season that they were under Paramount's ownership.
 In 1993, they added a motion simulator attraction, originally featuring the Days of Thunder film, and Lion County Safari was removed at the end of the season.
 Also in 1993, Smurf Mountain was removed, leaving only the Time Shaft and Haunted River remaining in The Lost World Mountain until 1995 when both rides were removed.
 The 1994 season saw the addition of a new area of the park themed to the 1992 Paramount motion picture Wayne's World, which featured its third full-size wooden roller coaster, Hurler, a shop called the Rock Shop, and a Stan Mikita's restaurant similar to the one featured in the film.
+The Skyride attraction was removed.
 Since then, the Wayne's World section has been merged into Candy Apple Grove; Stan Mikita's was converted to the Juke Box Diner, and the Hurler was converted into Twisted Timbers in 2018.
 In the next year, another children's area, known as Nickelodeon Splat City, opened near the Shockwave roller coaster, this was a product of Viacom purchasing Paramount in 1994.
 This was later converted into Nick Central.
-In the 1995 season, the Skyride and The Singing Mushrooms were removed.

 In 1996, Kings Dominion introduced its second launched roller coaster, and first LIM-launched roller coaster, The Outer Limits: Flight of Fear.
 The Outer Limits has a 54 mph launch, four inversions, and an identical "spaghetti bowl" layout to its sister coaster at Kings Island.
 Almost as notable as the launch of The Outer Limits was the fact that the entire ride was in semi-darkness; the riders could not see where they were going.
 Five years after The Outer Limits opened, Paramount Parks' licensing agreement to use theming from the television show after which the ride was named expired; the Outer Limits theming in the ride and its queue was removed, and the ride was renamed Flight of Fear.
-Also after the 2000 season, Flight of Fear's trains received lap bars instead of shoulder restraints.
+Also after the 2000 season, Flight of Fear's trains were updated with lap bars, replacing the previous shoulder restraints.

 1997 featured the debut of KidZville, a re-theming of the Hanna-Barbera section.
-The park added the new Taxi Jam roller coaster, and Scooby's Playpark became a construction-themed playpen called Kidz Construction Company.
+The park added the new Taxi Jam roller coaster (now "Great Pumpkin"), and Scooby's Playpark became a construction-themed playpen called Kidz Construction Company.
 Yogi's Cave was rethemed to Treasure Cave and many rides in KidZville, such as Scooby-Doo's Ghoster Coaster, George Jetson's Spaceport, and Huck's Hot Rods, continued to bear the names of Hanna-Barbera characters.